 Note: The subcontractor information will differ slightly depending upon the subcontractor type.
 (Individual, Partnership, Company or Trust).
 Refer to the list of action guides in CISR51600 for specific cases.
 Also where a subcontractor has not yet been allocated with a NINO verification may proceed in this instance without this information.

 Contractors will sometimes divide their business up into several ‘divisions’ and each division will be allocated a separate contractor scheme and Accounts Office and PAYE references.
-A contractor wishing to divide their business up in this way will need to make an election to their normal PAYE office, and this election, to have separate contractor schemes, will then commence from the following 6th April.

 For the purposes of verifications, any division of the same contractor may use the verification details for a subcontractor obtained by another division, but the payments being made by each division will need to be kept entirely separate and recorded on the Monthly Return for each division that has paid the subcontractor.

 Before 27th October 2008, where a contractor attempted to verify a deceased subcontractor, the system will have displayed a message to say that

 - a deduction at the unmatched rate should be made from any payment the contractor proposed to make to the estate of the deceased subcontractor.

 From 27th October 2008, the system will now display for you the payment details for the deceased subcontractor along with the date of death.
 A message will also be displayed to you that says ‘The reference entered relates to a deceased subcontractor.
 Check guidance before proceeding’.